Bound to Disagree: Generalization Bounds via Certifiable Surrogates: Experiments

 \textbf{Hyperparameters for CIFAR10} \begin{multicols}{2} \begin{itemize} \item Portion of pretraining set : 50\% \item Number of pretraining epochs : 150 \item Pretraining learning rate : 0.05 \item Dropout probability : 0.2 \item Optimizer : SGD \item Learning rate scheduler : OneCycle \item Training learning rate : $\{0.01, 0.005\}$ \item Max epochs : $\{500, 1000\}$ \item Weight decay : $10^{-4}$ \item Random subspace projector : $\{$ Dense, Rounded Double Kronecker $\}$ \item Dimension of the subspace : $\{100, 500 \}$ \item Level of quantization : $\{5, 10, 20\}$ \item Rank of LoRA : $\{0, 2, 4\}$ \end{itemize} \end{multicols}

 We report the results for the cross-entropy loss on both MNIST and CIFAR10 in \cref{tab:model_comp_loss}.

-\subsection{PAC-Bayes experiments}
+\subsection{PAC-Bayes Experiments}

 For the PAC-Bayes experiments, we pretrain randomly initialized models on a subset of the training set.
 We then add Gaussian distributions over each weight, with learnable mean and standard deviation parameters.
-The stochastic model is then trained on the remaining datapoints, where the bound is also computed.
+The stochastic model is then trained on the remaining data points, where the bound is also computed.

 \textbf{Hyperparameters for MNIST} \begin{multicols}{2} \begin{itemize} \item Portion of pretraining set : 20\% \item Number of pretraining epochs : 100 \item Pretraining learning rate : $10^{-3}$ \item Dropout probability : 0.0 \item Optimizer : Adam \item Training learning rate : $\{10^{-3}, 5\times 10^{-3}, 10^{-4}\}$ \item Weight decay : $\{0.01, 0.1\}$ \item Smoothing parameter $\alpha$ : $10^{-3}$ \item Softmax : $\{$ Smoothed, Clamped$\}$ \item Standard deviation of prior : $\{10^{-2}, {5\times 10^{-2}}, 10^{-3}, 10^{-4}\}$ \item Number of Monte Carlo sampling : 2000 \end{itemize} \end{multicols}